In memoriam: Carolyn Teare-Richardson, BScAAM ‘79

 Born in Long Island, NY to a Canadian father and American mother, Carolyn lived in Toronto, Vancouver, Wassenaar, Netherlands, and Cleveland.
 After she retired, Carolyn studied art in Europe and painted portraits and landscapes into her final days.

 Carolyn’s family was with her when she passed away.
 A service was held July 11 at Church of the Covenant in Cleveland, OH.
-Although Carolyn’s family did not request a specific destination for donations, they did request that memorial gifts be made to Parkinson’s research.
+Although Carolyn’s family did not identify a specific destination for donations, they did request that memorial gifts be made to Parkinson’s research in general.